-Ideal for bathroom installations, the ultra-compact and lightweight Easifit TMV from Reliance Valves can simplify these jobs.
+Ideal for hiding pipework in bathrooms, the ultra-compact and lightweight Easifit TMV from Reliance Valves can simplify these jobs.
 Being the smallest TMV in the market it can be fitted in much tighter spaces, and it’s flat-faced union connection makes the installation and future maintenance a lot easier and faster.
 The Easifit TMV is also designed to run at exceptionally low flow rates, helping homeowners conserve water.

 Opt for flexible pipes to conceal pipework

 Exposed pipework is often a no-no in all modern bathrooms, especially when the emphasis is on aesthetics.
 So all pipes connecting to bath, shower and basin need to be hidden behind walls, under the floor or beneath freestanding fixtures.

 To hide pipework in bathrooms with speed and ease, you’ll need long flexible pipes that can easily be cabled through joists, behind walls or fixtures.
 And JG’s Layflat Pipe is the perfect solution for these jobs.

 Able to bend and flex around tight spaces, the JG Layflat pipe is ideal for out-of-sight installations and removes the need for joints.
 The pipe is available in all common domestic sizes, including 10mm, 15mm, 22mm and 28mm, and the coils are available in lengths ranging from 25m, 50m, 85m, 100m, 120m, 150m to 300m.

 Be flexible with push-fit flexi hoses